fatimacodes2001/ReactProjects/README.md

 # ReactProjects
-Some sample projects created using React while taking the course "Modern React"
+Some sample projects created using React while taking the course "The Modern React Bootcamp (Hooks, Context, NextJS, Router)"